arnicas/interactive-vis-course/Week1/README.md

 **Homework:** Fix [js_errors.html](js_errors.html) so it displays correctly.
 Send me the edited file, plus a screen cap of your console with the results of all the stages correctly showing.
 Subject line: "Week 1, JS errors".
 If you can't do it all, send me as far as you got.
 (20pt)

-**Homework**: Download a data set of interest to you and format in Excel for use in visualization.
+**Homework**: Download a data set of interest to you and format in Excel or Google sheets for use in visualization.
+Follow the advice above.
 Keep a copy of the Excel file(s) for yourself, but save out a CSV file that can be loaded into javascript.
-Make a gist with the csv file and send me the link: 'Week 1: CSV data.'
+Make a gist in which you load the CSV file and print it to the screen the way I did in [d3_load_csv_json.html](d3_load_csv_json.html).
+(You don't need to do a JSON version.)
+Make a gist with a page called index.html(!) and your data files send me the link: 'Week 1: CSV data.'
 You'll need this file next week.
-(10pt)
+(12pt)

 **Homework**: Set up your server, github accounts, etc!